scar-ai/Mixture-of-Latents/README.md

 ## Additionnal information
 - I provided with a rudimentary autoregressive training loop, however KV caching is not yet implemented.
 - Use torchrun to run the DDP script: ``torchrun --nproc_per_node=<amount of GPUs in the node> main_distributed.py``
+- The MoE model comes with a streamlit user interface, use ``streamlit run ./user.py`` to run it